 We had left early in the morning from the bed and breakfast where we staying and started out on a trip which was supposed to take about 5 hours.
-There was a walk through the outskirts of the small village (certainly no bigger than Capileira) followed by a marked trail which gradually ascended through forest and then went up a mountain side to the top (3 000 meters altitude, the same altitude as Refugio) and then descended on the other side into the forest.
+There was a walk through the outskirts of the small village (certainly no bigger than Capileira) followed by a marked trail which gradually ascended through forest and then went up a mountain side to the top (3 000 meters altitude, the same altitude as Refugio).

 The weather was patchy, with intermittent clouds and bursts of bright sun.
 The walk through the forest took several hours.
 As the trail neared the mountains, we passed a trekkers’ hut, followed by a sign post indicating various colour-coded directions.

 Shortly afterwards, we turned on to the trail we wanted to follow.
-The trail began to climb steeply upwards through sparse pines growing in between boulders.
+It ascended through sparse pines growing in between boulders.
 Emerging above the tree line, we were confronted by a steep slope of bare rock.
 The markers for the trail – rocks here and there painted yellow – were easily recognisable.